botman/docs/configuration.md

 $botman->verifyServices('MY_SECRET_VERIFICATION_TOKEN');
 ```

-To connect BotMan with your Facebook Messenger Bot, you first need to follow the [official quick start guide](https://developers.facebook.com/docs/messenger-platform/guides/quick-start) to create your Messenger Bot and retrieve an access token.
+To connect BotMan with Facebook Messenger, you first need to follow the [official quick start guide](https://developers.facebook.com/docs/messenger-platform/guides/quick-start) to create your Facebook Messenger application and retrieve an access token.

 Once you have obtained the page access token, place it in your BotMan configuration.